Chris Kelades: Post UFC Career

 Kelades would head to Legacy Fighting Alliance to pick up a decision win against Tyler Shinn on August 4, 2017, before heading to compete in Russia for M-1 Global making his debut at M-1 Challenge 86 - Buchinger vs. Dalgiev against Oleg Lichkovakha, he won the fight due to submission via kimura in round 3.

 On June 1, 2018, Kaledes fought Alexander Pletenko at M-1 Challenge 93 - Shlemenko vs. Silva, he would lose the fight via unanimous decision.

 Kelades next faced Sergey Klyuev on September 28, 2018, in a Bantamweight contest at M-1 Challenge 97 - Bogatov vs. Pereira.
 He would win the fight via unanimous decision.

 On August 3, 2019, Kelades rematched Alexander Pletenko for the interim M-1 Challenge Flyweight Championship at M-1 Challenge 103 - Pletenko vs. Kelades.
 Kelades would go on to win the fight via unanimous decision earning the M-1 Challenge Flyweight title.

-Kelades would next face Asu Almabaev at M-1 Challenge 105 - Morozov vs. Rettinghouse on October 19, 2019. he would lose the bout via unanimous decision relinquishing the M-1 Challenge Flyweight title.
+Kelades would next face Asu Almabayev at M-1 Challenge 105 - Morozov vs. Rettinghouse on October 19, 2019. he would lose the bout via unanimous decision relinquishing the M-1 Challenge Flyweight title.

+In early 2024, Kelades announced that he would be retiring from the sport after one last fight.
+It was later announced that his farewell bout would be taking place in Dartmouth, NS on June 8th, 2024 at Fight League Atlantic 15 against fellow Maritime MMA fighter, Morgan Rhynes of PEI.
+In a back and forth fight, Kelades won via Split Decision.